Image

 Please note that these grading deadlines all serve a purpose and should be handled strictly.
 For example, the grades for the Fall semester are due in mid-January because the make-up period starts in late January and students need to know before that whether they have failed an exam and need to take its make-up.
 Similarly, the grades for the make-up period are due in mid-February because course registration for the Spring semester ends in mid-February/late February and students need to have the grades for pre-requisite courses from the Fall in order to register in the Spring.

-Even a delay of one day in your grade submission may mean that a student cannot prepare adequately for a make-up exam, cannot register for a following course, or cannot receive his or her diploma during the graduation ceremony.
+Even a delay of one day in your grade submission may mean that a student cannot prepare adequately for their next exam or cannot register for a following module.

 Please cooperate with us on this.